Skip to main content

 What safety means in plain language

-Testosterone therapy always needs a safety conversation that goes beyond “Will it raise my level?”
-Recent reviews and guidelines discuss monitoring with attention to hematocrit, prostate-related evaluation where appropriate, and overall clinical response.
-A route that sounds smoother or easier does not remove the need for those basics.
+Testosterone therapy always needs a safety discussion that goes past “Will my level go up?”
+Current reviews and guidelines still point back to the same core follow-up issues: symptoms, hematocrit, prostate-related evaluation where appropriate, and overall treatment response.
+A regimen that sounds more convenient does not get a free pass.

-Testosterone undecanoate also carries formulation-specific context.
+Testosterone undecanoate also carries formulation-specific context that patients should not blur together.
 FDA labeling for intramuscular Aveed includes a boxed warning tied to serious breathing problems and allergic reactions, and the product is used in a healthcare setting with observation afterward.
 Patients must remain in the healthcare setting for at least 30 minutes after injection.
-That does not mean every undecanoate conversation should sound alarming, but it does mean patients deserve a precise discussion of which risks belong to which formulation and route.

 FAQ